vinnywiz/Peer-to-Peer-Lending/README.md

 Here, we notice that borrower_rate and FicoRange contributes more to the overall model and thus have high predictive power.

 ### Summary Plot
 The SHAP value  Summary plot can further show the positive and negative relationships of the predictors with the target variable.
-This plot is made of all the dots in the train data.
+This plot is made of all the dots in the test data.
 It demonstrates the following information:

  - Feature importance: Variables are ranked in descending order
  - Impact: The horizontal location shows whether the effect of that value is associated with a higher or lower prediction.